braze-inc/braze-docs/_docs/_developer_guide/platform_integration_guides/android/customer_feedback.md

 ---
 # Customer Feedback

+{% alert warning %}
-_The Customer Feedback module has been deprecated and is not available to new integrations._
+The Customer Feedback module has been deprecated and is not available to new integrations.
+{% endalert %}

 The Braze feedback form allows users to submit feedback about your app that is immediately sent to your company's dashboard.